 may be offered to the family at langefuneralhomeinc.com

-To plant a tree in memory of Mark Merritt, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Mark Merritt, please visit our Tree Store